After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Trustworthiness Response Dataset

 \subsubsection{FA Data}

-The NQ training set consists of 104,072 data samples.
-Following the method described in~\cite{longpre2021entity}, we perform entity matching based on popularity using the short-answer entities to generate two incorrect answers of the same type as the correct entity.
+NQ is an open-domain question answering dataset released by Google in 2019~\cite{kwiatkowski2019natural}.
+This dataset contains 315,203 QA pairs and, for each question, provides both a long answer (collected from Wikipedia by annotators) and a short answer (one or more entities) The NQ training set consists of 104,072 data samples.
+Following the method in~\cite{longpre2021entity}, we generate two incorrect answers of the same type as the correct one by performing popularity-based entity matching on the short-answer entities.
 We filter out invalid questions with empty long answers and samples where fewer than two corresponding entities could be retrieved, resulting in 76,409 valid QA pairs.
 For external knowledge, we use the provided long answers.
-For internal knowledge generation, referring to the prompt template of {\sc ConflictBank}~\cite{su2024conflictbank}, we employ {\tt GPT-4-turbo} with the following prompt template:
+For internal knowledge generation, we employ LLMs with the following prompt template: